LOKEN90/PicoCalc/README.md

 Constants.bas - A new program that I am working on and is in its early stages.
 It allows for a text file named constants.txt, located in the same directory as the program file, to be searched and to return the value of the searched for constant.

 Constants.txt - List of constants for use with constants.bas.
 Must be in same directory on picocalc.
-More constants will be uploaded later on this is just a test batch.
+More constants will be uploaded later on.
+This is just a test batch containing the constants preprogrammed into the HP35s.